How To: Get Rid of Wheelbite

 Con's: Slower roll speed, more expensive

 Attack the wheelbite problem directly at its source, those damned wheels!
-If you're running Orangatang Kegels on a DB Keystone without a riser, you're going to have a bad time.
-Downgrade to some 4Presidents, or if you're freeriding, get some 66mm Abec11 Classic Freerides.
+If you're running 80mm Orangatang Kegels on a Madrid Dominant without a riser, you're going to have a bad time.
+Downsize to some 69mm Powell Snakes, or if you're freeriding, get some 60mm Free Ranges.
 In general, the only time smaller wheels would be a bummer is for downhill roll speed, or for wheels that die quickly and you would want to cherish.

 Pro's: No more wheelbite, inexpensive

 Neutral: Takes time and effort